n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 here](./inside-d-gc-by-dmitry-olshansky.md).

-Note that because segregation happens not only on size class the term *size class* might need to be changed to a term incorporates segregation on *scanningness* and *finalization*.
+Note that because segregation happens not only on size class the term *size class* might need to be changed to a term incorporates the segregation on *scanningness* and *finalization*.

 ### Uses compile-time introspection